 China Mulls Advanced Spacecraft Capable Of Moon Landing

 The new advanced spacecraft will reportedly be recoverable and boast a much better capacity than other foreign spaceships.
-It will also have rooms for several astronauts per Zhang Bainan, chief designer of manned spacecraft at China Aerospace Science and Technology Cooperation.
+It will also have rooms for several astronauts according to Zhang Bainan, chief designer of manned spacecraft at China Aerospace Science and Technology Cooperation.

-Currently, only the Orion spacecraft from the U.S. - which is being developed by the ESA and NASA - is equipped for a moon landing operation and is anticipated to ferry astronauts to the space in the next six years.
+Currently, only the Orion spacecraft from the United States, which is being developed by the ESA and NASA, is equipped for a moon landing operation and is anticipated to ferry astronauts to the space in the next six years.

 The Chinese Spacecraft: Competition For Orion?

-The next-gen spacecraft from China will not only be reusable, but also offer a higher carrying capacity when compared to its foreign counterparts.
-This craft will apparently be able to carry up to six members in the lower orbit of Earth and nearly three or four astronauts during a moon landing operation per Zhang.
+This craft will apparently be able to carry up to six members in the lower orbit of Earth and nearly three or four astronauts during a moon landing operation according to Zhang.

-While China was not considered competition in the past 40 years in the context of first-gen manned space vehicles, the advanced craft will be a different story and put the country on the roadmap feels the chief designer of the craft.
+While China was not considered competition in the past 40 years in the context of first-gen manned space vehicles, the advanced craft will be a different story and put the country on the roadmap said Bainan.

 Future Chinese Space Missions